crcn/aerial/examples/playground/README.md

 - [ ] proxy remote requests to local server
 - [ ] CSS structs
 - [ ] Welcome - enter URL to start
-- [ ] loaded network files under each tab
-- [ ] emit data from renderer instead of using react
 - [ ] files tab automatically populates from windows

 MVP: